NFDI4BIOIMAGE/Cologne-Hackathon-2023/Use_Cases/README.md

 ## REMBI

 The example file from the Hackathon in which the template based on experiences of the CAi @HHU Duesseldorf, Germany was filled by @Tom-TBT, @VAFuchs and @andreaschrader is located [here](../Topics/REMBI-Mapping/REMBI-template_CAi_VF_AS.xlsx).
+This example was based on this [ARC](https://git.nfdi4plants.org/natural-variation-and-evolution/microscopy_collection/map-by-seq_clsm-stacks).